A Classification of $G$-invariant Shallow Neural Networks: Classification of G -SNNs

 \subsection{Canonical parameterization}

 Let $f:\RR^m\mapsto\RR$ be a continuous piecewise-affine function.
 An \emph{affine region} $X\subseteq\RR^m$ of $f$ is a maximal polytope over which $f$ is affine.

 Let $f:\RR^m\mapsto\RR$ be an SNN of the form in Eq.~\ref{eq:snn}, and note that $f$ is a continuous piecewise-affine function.
-Then the \emph{signature} $r$ of an affine region $X\subseteq\RR^m$ is the binary vector $r = H(Wx+b)$, for any arbitrary choice of $x\in X$ and where $H$ is the Heaviside step function (where we set $H(0) = 0$).
+Then the \emph{signature} $r$ of an affine region $X\subseteq\RR^m$ is the binary vector $r = H(Wx+b)$, for any arbitrary choice of $x$ in the interior of $X$ and where $H$ is the Heaviside step function (where we set $H(0) = 0$).

 The following small proposition establishes the identity given in Eq.~\ref{eq:relulinear}.

 \begin{prop} For all $x\in\RR$ and $z\in\{-1, 1\}$,

 \end{prop} \begin{proof} It is easy to verify that $\relu(x)-\relu(-x)=x$ for all $x$.
 Now we have two cases: